herokudev/Awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Awesome books project.
+# Awesome books

-![screenshot](./app_screenshot.png)

-In this project, you will build a basic website that allows users to add/remove books from a list.
+> In this project, you will build a basic website that allows users to add/remove books from a list.
 You will achieve that by using JavaScript objects and arrays.
 You will also need to dynamically modify the DOM and add basic events.

+![screenshot](./app_screenshot.png)

 ## Built With
 - HTML, CSS, JS